Orbenson/Liver_Disease_Prediction-using-Machine-Learning/README.md

 # **Dataset**

-The dataset used in this project is the Liver Patient Records dataset from the UCI Machine Learning Repository.
-This dataset contains records from 416 liver disease patients and 167 non-liver disease patients.
-The dataset includes various clinical and demographic features, such as age, gender, total bilirubin, direct bilirubin, albumin, and more.
+The Liver Patient Dataset contains 20,000 training data and approximately 1,000 test data, with 10 variables including age, gender, total bilirubin, direct bilirubin, total proteins, albumin, A/G ratio, SGPT, SGOT, and alkphos.
+The dataset also includes a selector field used to split the data into two sets: labeled by the experts as 1 for Liver Patient and 2 for Mon Liver Patient.
+The dataset was obtained from an unknown source during an unknown time period.
+We would like to thank the Kaggle dataset community for inspiration.
+The dataset inspires us to predict liver patients, and we hope to contribute to the largest data science community with our findings.

 # **Machine Learning Model**